-After a much needed good nights sleep, we rode the last leg back to our home in east Tennessee.
-It was a trip that I believe my son will remember for some time.
+After a much needed good night's sleep, we rode the last leg back to our home in east Tennessee.
+It was a trip I believe my son will remember for some time.
 It also taught him many lessons.
 One, that proper riding gear really does have value.
-If he ever choices to ride without it, I rest easy knowing it is not because he doesn't understands it's worth.
-The second lesson he learned is no matter how well one plans a journey, things will happen that require that you adjust on the fly and to make the best of things.
+If he ever chooses to ride without it, I rest easy knowing it is not because he doesn't understand its worth.
+The second lesson he learned is no matter how well one plans a journey, things will happen that require you to adjust quickly and to make the best of things.